 - Providing suitable, regular theatre visits

-- Encouraging students to support and contribute to the department and the wider school
+- Encouraging students to support and contribute to the department and the wider artistic life of the school

 - Producing regular school shows for public audience, through GCSE/BTEC showcase evenings and whole school productions